FAQs

 The State has awarded the CBA a New York Economic Development Program (NYEDP) grant for the construction of the visitor’s center at the Callicoon depot site.
 The CDI, working with the CBA and the UDSB, is in the process of implementing the agreed to program elements, developing a scope of work based on a series of reports and assessments on the state of the depot and the extent of work needed to bring the facility to a state of good repair, to code compliance, ADA accessibility, making the building occupiable by the public and open for business.

 WHAT'S TAKING SO LONG?
-WHY CAN'T I GO INSIDE THE DEPOT?

 The process of responding to very specific information and procedures associated with working with state entities and their requirements can be time consumptive and arduously complex.
 It is essential that proper procedures be followed and needed information delivered in a concise and responsive way to assure approval and processing.
+That being said, progress is being made.
+Architectural plans were prepared and approved by the Railroad, State agencies, and the Town of Delaware in 2025.
+A Request for Proposal for construction services will be released in early 2026 to renovate the interior of the Depot, with the exception of the freight room.

 The CDI has begun a monthly open house initiative that allows the public to see the inside of the depot as well as partake in scheduled presentations that speak to the history of the depot, its place within the hamlet of Callicoon, and to the rich history of the region.
 The public is welcome to come to the depot and experience the historic fabric of the interior spaces and feel the strong presence and grace that this structure holds in the history of the region and to the history of passenger travel that was so prevalent in the past.
+Other events are also being planned for 2026, beginning in the Spring.
+Check back periodically, and watch for announcements on Facebook and Instagram.

 WHAT PROGRESS HAS BEEN MADE ON THE DEPOT/GRANTS IN THE LAST COUPLE OF YEARS?